Merges Fly Alpha´s fleet into FAI´s AOC

 In October 2019 FAI’s Air Ambulance Division was one of three finalists for the 2019 ITIJ industry award – Air Ambulance Company of the Year.
 During the Dubai Airshow in November 2019 FAI was honoured with an Aviation Annual Achievement Award, in recognition of its 30 years of air ambulance and special mission flying and a 10-year anniversary award from MEBAA, reflecting the fact that 20% of FAI’s flying activity is now in the Middle East.

-FAI is an official partner of McLaren F1 Racing.
+FAI is official supplier of McLaren F1 Racing.